 - Availability in most major currencies

-- A more cost effective solution than a documentary credit
+- A more cost effective solution than a documentary credit due to a simpler process

 - Monitoring the collection process for you from the dispatch of your documents through to receipt of the payment